 Another handy book for those with a casual interest in medical plants is Peterson’s Field Guide to Medicinal Plants and Herbs.
 This guidebook is available in both Eastern and Central North America and Western North America editions and provides an overview of the plants, where they are found and their uses.

-Starting in January, I will get down to the root of the blog by getting into the weeds of medicinal gardens.
+In following posts, I will get down to the root of the blog by getting into the weeds of medicinal gardens.
 I will be seeding the blog with discussions of the plants we have in the Pry House medicinal garden.

 About the Author

 Greg Susla has been a volunteer at the National Museum of Civil War Medicine since January 2011.
 Greg’s interest in the Civil War stems from his home town, Torrington, CT, the birth place of the abolitionist John Brown.
 Greg received his pharmacy degrees from the Universities of Connecticut and Florida and completed a critical care pharmacy residency at the Ohio State University Hospitals.
 Greg spent the majority of his career as the ICU pharmacist at National Institutes of Health in Bethesda, MD and volunteered his time in the ICU at the National Naval Medical Center in Bethesda, MD.
 Greg has been active in the Society of Critical Care Medicine for over 25 years serving on a number of the Society’s committees, and is a Fellow in the American College of Critical Care Medicine.
 Greg recently retired as the Associate Director of Medical Information at MedImmune in Gaithersburg, MD.
 Greg is leading the restoration of the garden and is being assisted by his wife Lisa and other staff members and volunteers at the Museum and Pry House.
-Greg and his wife Lisa live in Frederick, MD.Tags: Civil War Medicine, Greg Susla, herbal medicine, pharmacy, pry garden, Pry House Field Hospital Museum Posted in: Pry, Uncategorized
+Greg and his wife Lisa live in Frederick, MD.Tags: Civil War Medicine, Greg Susla, herbal medicine, pharmacy, pry garden, Pry House Field Hospital Museum Posted in: Pry